Senior Leadership Team

-The Group Executive Board (GEB) is responsible for the day to day running of Shaw Trust.
+The senior leadership team is responsible for the day to day running of Shaw Trust.

 Jo joined the Trust in 2015 from Ofsted where she worked as the Regional Director for the North West, and National Director for Initial Teacher Education.
 Prior to that, Jo held several secondary headships; was a National Leader of Education; led a National Support School, and Teaching School.
 Jo has also worked extensively in education strategy locally and nationally.